top of page

 It can even change how your brain works, affecting your memory and increasing your risk of mental health issues.

-Stress affects everyone differently, but many of the signs are similar in nature.
+Stress affects everyone differently.
+However, many of the signs are similar.
 As you move into the month of April, watch for these signs:

 • Feeling irritable or anxious